eclipse-theia/theia/packages/monaco/uplift-journal.md

     > This also seems to have been a problem with color registrations, and appears to be working now.
     > Agh!
 Nevermind, suddenly it's back to TS not working, everything else working.
     > Nevermind that, too.
 Seems that any language that's open in an editor _on start_ won't work during that session.
 But anything in a language that wasn't open on start is fine.
- - [] Add new editor preferences.
+ - [x] Add new editor preferences.
- - [] There's a context-menu command to open the command palette.
+ - [x] There's a context-menu command to open the command palette.
 In VSCode, that opens in the same place as the keyboard shortcut, but in Theia it's opening inside the editor.
+    > Not a problem after fixing the registration of commands.
+That command is no longer in the context menu.
- - [] Editor context menu 'goto' commands not working (no peek editor shown).
+ - [x] Editor context menu 'goto' commands not working (no peek editor shown).
+    > Seems this was just a consequence of slow plugin loading.

 ## 2/18/2022